Security-Onion-Solutions/securityonion-docs/ip.rst

 Changing IP Addresses
 =====================

-If you need to change the IP address on a standalone machine, you can try the experimental utility ``so-ip-update``.
+The :ref:`best-practices` section recommends that you avoid changing IP addresses after installation.
+If for some reason you must do so, you can try the experimental utility ``so-ip-update``.

 .. warning::